Avi Shlaim: Views and opinions

+After the Six-Day War, Shlaim started to become disillusioned with Zionism.
+He described his views as initially between those of Benny Morris and Ilan Pappe of the New Historians, but said he has since moved closer to Pappe, "to a radical stance".

-Shlaim is a regular contributor to The Guardian newspaper, and signed an open letter to that paper in 2009 condemning Israel's role in the 2008–09 Gaza War.
+Shlaim is a regular contributor to The Guardian, and signed an open letter to that paper in 2009 condemning Israel's role in the 2008–09 Gaza War.

-Writing in The Spectator, Shlaim called Prime Minister Benjamin Netanyahu a "proponent of the doctrine of permanent conflict," describing his policies as an attempt to preclude a peaceful resolution to the conflict with Palestinians.
+Writing in The Spectator, Shlaim called Prime Minister Benjamin Netanyahu a "proponent of the doctrine of permanent conflict", describing his policies as an attempt to preclude a peaceful resolution to the conflict with Palestinians.
 Furthermore, he described Israeli foreign policy as one that supported stability of Arab regimes over nascent democratic movements during the Arab Spring.

 Shlaim is a member of the British Labour Party.
-In August 2015, he was a signatory to a letter criticising The Jewish Chronicles reporting of Jeremy Corbyn's association with alleged antisemites.
+In 2015, he was a signatory to a letter criticising The Jewish Chronicles reporting of Jeremy Corbyn's association with alleged antisemites.

 In Three Worlds: Memoirs of an Arab-Jew, Shlaim unveils "undeniable proof of Zionist involvement in the terrorist attacks" that prompted a mass exodus of Jews from Iraq between 1950 and 1951.
 Shlaim writes that most of the bombings against Jews in Iraq were the work of Mossad.
-He believes Mossad took these actions to quicken the transfer of 110,000 Jews in Iraq to the then-newly created state of Israel.
+He believes Mossad took these actions to quicken the transfer of 110,000 Jews in Iraq to the then newly created state of Israel.

 Shlaim spoke to Novara Media about his latest book, Genocide in Gaza.
 He argues that in the 21st century apartheid is unsustainable in the long term and that Zionism is on the verge of collapse.
 Empires tend to become increasingly violent as they decline.
 When this period ends, Israel will be weakened internally and foreign support will diminish.
 This combination of factors is likely to lead to the collapse of Zionism and settler colonialism.
 Israel appears to be on a path toward self-destruction.

+Lawyers acting on Hamas's behalf attached Shlaim's expert opinions to a request led by Hamas leader Mousa Abu Marzouk to the UK Home Office to remove Hamas from Britain's list of proscribed international terrorist organizations.